entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 # Entando Customer Portal
 ## Overview
 The Entando Customer Portal (CP) is a modern, self-service customer-facing application for managing subscriptions, providing organizations with a quick ready-made solution.
-It includes a lightweight integration to Jira Service Management to administer service tickets and implement Role Based Access Controls (RBACs).
+It includes a lightweight integration to Jira Service Management to administer service tickets and implement role based access controls (RBACs).

 Key Features: